Could Your Fingerprint Be Stolen with a Simple Photo?

 Lately, there has been news circulating online regarding the possibility of duplicating fingerprints by simply taking a photograph using a mobile device-- even if it's a few meters away.

-There are some in Mobile AL who believe that this is actually possible and that it would put our security at risk.
+There are some in who believe that this is actually possible and that it would put our security at risk.
 However, there are those who think there's actually nothing to worry about and our 'fingerprints' are completely safe.

 Allow us to elighten your mind as we answer that question for you.